epilicer/MachineLearning/README.md

 # MachineLearning

-This folder contains example Jupyter Notebooks for Machine Learnings
+This folder contains example Jupyter Notebooks for Machine Learnings, which is the algorithms learning from observational data and making predictions.

 - Supervised and unsupervised learning
 - Avoiding overfitting by using train/test